-- g) The effectiveness of specialist teams for pregnant women with diabetes. - h) The gestational age specific risk of intrauterine death in pregnancies with type 1, type 2 or gestational diabetes and the optimal timing of birth. - i) The effectiveness of the following tests in detecting glucose intolerance after pregnancy in women who have had gestational diabetes (but are not hyperglycaemic before they are transferred to community care): - fasting plasma glucose test - HbA{1c} test - 75 g OGTT. - j) The optimal timing of postnatal testing for the detection of glucose intolerance after pregnancy in women who have had gestational diabetes (but are not hyperglycaemic before they are transferred to community care).
+- h) The comparative effectiveness of the following tests in the detection of type 2 diabetes after pregnancy in women who have had gestational diabetes (but are not hyperglycaemic before they are transferred to community care):

+- fasting plasma glucose test

+- HbA1c test

+- · random blood glucose test

+- glucose challenge test

+- 75 g OGTT

+- urinalysis.

+- i) The optimal timing of the postnatal test, following transfer to community care, to identify type 2 diabetes in women who have had gestational diabetes.